-Forest Walking Trail
+Route Descriptions - Forest Walking Trail

-- 1 From the Information office, when facing the lake, turn right and shortly bear right uphill. - 2 After some 40m at the path junction turn sharp right and head up the Cherry Tree Walk.
-Then, when you are behind the Visitor Centre, turn up the little side track on the left, onto the grassy area.
-Take a moment to read the plaque on the back of the stone obelisk and enjoy the view over the lake and dwarf conifer planting around the Visitor Centre. - 3 Continue through the rear of the grassland to reach a surfaced path, turn right and go through the gate.
-You are now out of the pinetum and dogs can be let off the lead if under control. - 4 Take the left fork, downhill to join the blue waymarked Family route.
-At the bottom of the hill ignore the track on the right at pt.16, pass an entrance gate to the pinetum to your left, and cross over a small stream at the corner.
+- 1 From the Visitor Centre information office, when facing the lake, turn right and shortly bear right uphill. - 2 After some 40m at the path junction turn sharp right and head up the Cherry Tree Avenue.
+Once you are behind the Visitor Centre, turn up the little side track on the left, onto the grassy area.
+Take a moment to read the plaque on the stone obelisk and enjoy the view over the lake and dwarf conifer planting around the Visitor Centre. - 3 Continue through the rear of the grassland to reach a surfaced path, turn right and go through the gate. - 4 Take the left fork, downhill to join the blue waymarked Family route.
+At the bottom of the hill ignore the track on the right at Pt.16, pass an entrance gate to the pinetum to your left, and cross over a small stream at the corner.
 You are now heading uphill along the boundary between the pinetum on the left and the area of forest known as Starvegoose bank falling away to the right.

-Starvegoose is a corruption of the old English Stanehtandenne / Starvden meaning stony pasture, indicating the stony road through the forest.

-You may be able to see a small pond or boggy area in the stream.
-This is thought to be the remains of an old pond bay
+You've now left the National Pinetum dogs under full control can be let off the lead. - Starvegoose is a corruption of the old English Stanehtandenne / Starvden meaning stony pasture, indicating the stony road through the forest. - You may be able to see a small pond or boggy area in the stream.
+This is thought to be the remains of an old pond bay.
 Note also the tall conifers edging this section of track.
-They are Lawson cypresses, the remnants of the avenue known as Lady Mildred's Carriage Drive .

-The Scots pines on the stream bank have been crossed felled, meaning every other row has been taken out to give the remaining trees room to grow.
-This also lets light on to the forest floor so is beneficial to wild flower and insects and opens up the view for us.

-- S Passing the 2km runners marker post on your right, carry on to the junction and turn sharp left (Pt.20).
+They are Lawson cypresses, the remnants of the avenue known as Lady Mildred's Carriage Drive. - The Scots pines on the stream bank have been crossed felled, meaning every other row has been taken out to give the remaining trees room to grow.
+This also lets light on to the forest floor so is beneficial to wildflowers and insects and opens up the view for us. - S Passing the 2km running waymarker on your right, carry on to the junction and turn sharp left (Pt.20).
 There is a bench on your right.
-(To take a short-cut, go straight ahead at the junction to meet the trail at instruction No.8, after Pt 116).
+(To take a short-cut, go straight ahead at the junction to meet the trail at instruction No.8, after Pt.116).
 You now have sweet chestnut on your right and the lovely, heather heath area of the pinetum on your left. - 6 At the next junction (Pt.23) turn right, up the hill.
 At the top, you emerge into a small clearing with trails leading in five directions (Pt.26).
 Take the first right path, the smallest grassy one.
 This can be a bit muddy at the start but gets better further up the hill.